 ENGL-4425 Seminars in Literary Periods

 Examines issues and authors within their specific historical periods.
 May be repeated when topics vary.
-Prerequisites: at least one ENGL course at the 2000 level or higher.
+(Offered every year).
+Prerequisite: At least one ENGL course at the 2000 level or higher.

 ENGL-4426 Seminar on Individual Authors